QuecPython/qpy-vscode-extension/README.md

 * There are cases when file system does not appear on boot-up, if that happens, please manually refresh the file system tree view.

 ## Release Notes
+### 1.0.5
+- Improved stability for firmware operations
 ### 1.0.4
 - Added support for EC600U modules
 - Added support for firmware flashing for EC600U modules